-The Gold Coast is the starting point for some of the best scenic drives in Australia.
-Surrounded by magnificent beaches, lush rainforest and waterfalls, there is a lot to explore in the region.
-When you've finished exploring the sights of Surfers Paradise, and you've visited the Gold Coast's famous theme parks, check out VroomVroomVroom's recommended destinations to explore.
+The Gold Coast is the starting point for some of Australia’s best scenic drives.
+Surrounded by magnificent beaches, lush rainforest, and waterfalls, there is plenty to explore in the region.
+When you’ve finished exploring Surfers Paradise’s sights and the Gold Coast’s famous theme parks, check out VroomVroomVroom’s recommended destinations to explore further afield.

-A journey south across the border to New South Wales will yield even more beautiful beaches.
-Take time to stop in at Burleigh Heads along the way.
-From the foreshore and Burleigh Head National Park you can get a great view of the Gold Coast skyline.
+A journey south across the border to New South Wales can yield more beautiful beaches.
+On the way, make the time to stop in at Burleigh Heads.
+From the foreshore and Burleigh Head National Park you can enjoy a great view of the Gold Coast’s skyline in the distance.

 Marking the southernmost point of the Gold Coast, Coolangatta is a popular place for surfers, and for good reason.
-From the headland at Greenmount Beach you will see some of the most impressive waves on the coast.
-Be sure to visit Snapper Rocks to see the surfers in action.
+From the headland at Greenmount Beach you can see some of the most impressive waves along this coast.
+Be sure to visit Snapper Rocks to enjoy the view over some great surfing action.

 Travel Time: 40 minutes

 Directions: From Surfers Paradise, head south on State Route Three toward Burleigh Heads.
-The road will merge with the Pacific Motorway, where you should continue to head south, following signs for Coolangatta.
+The road will merge with the Pacific Motorway, from where you continue south, following the signs for Coolangatta.

 Even if just for the impressive view of the Gold Coast skyline in the distance, Springbrook National Park is a must-see.
-The rainforest is home a number of scenic waterfalls, like Goomoolahra Falls and Purling Brook Falls.
+The rainforest is home a number of scenic waterfalls, including Goomoolahra and Purling Brook waterfalls.

-Nearby, visitors can head to the stunning Natural Bridge, a waterfall cut through the rocks.
-Go on a bush walk and explore the rainforest.
-The glow worm tunnel is another popular stop along the route.
-There are plenty of scenic lookouts in the area where you can enjoy different views over Springbrook.
+Nearby, visitors can head to the stunning Natural Bridge — a waterfall cut through the rocks — or go on a bush walk to explore the rainforest.
+The glow worm tunnel is another popular stop along the route, and there are plenty of scenic lookouts in the area that offer different and enjoyable views over Springbrook.

 Directions: From Nerang, head west to the Nerang Murwillumbah Road.
 Turn off at the Gold Coast Springbrook Road and follow it south into Springbrook National Park.

-There is plenty to see in Queensland's capital city.
-Whether it is culture, art, wildlife, scenery or even a beach in the middle of the city - Brisbane has what you are looking for.
-Explore the South Bank Parklands, and stop in at the Gallery of Modern Art to see some unique artworks.
+There is plenty to see in Queensland’s capital city.
+Whether it is culture, art, wildlife, scenery or even a beach in the middle of the city, Brisbane has what you’re looking for.
+Explore the South Bank Parklands, or stop in at the Gallery of Modern Art to enjoy a their impressive collection of artwork.

-For a culinary adventure, head to the Eat Street Markets which features various street food from all around the world.
-If you'd prefer world-class restaurants, the city features many options.
-There is also cafes and restaurants offering international cuisine along South Bank.
+For a culinary adventure, head to the Eat Street Markets which feature a selection of street foods from around the world.
+If you prefer world-class restaurants, Brisbane features plenty to choose from.
+You can also find cafes and restaurants offering international cuisine along South Bank.

 Directions: It is easy to reach central Brisbane from the Gold Coast.
 Simply head north on the Pacific Motorway.
 If you are heading for the CBD, take the exit onto Elizabeth Street.